-15 Financial instruments
+16 Financial instruments

-The financial assets of the Company include cash at banks and amounts due from related parties.
-The financial liabilities of the Company include accounts payable and accrued expenses, dividends payable, loans due to related parties and amounts due to related parties.
+The financial assets of the Company include cash at banks, loans due from related parties and amounts due from related parties.
+The financial liabilities of the Company include accounts payable and accrued expenses, loans due to related parties and amounts due to related parties.
 Accounting policies for financial assets and liabilities are set out in note 3.